ompatel472/ompatel472/README.md

-- 👋 Hi, I’m Om Patel
-- 🔭 I am passionate about android development and problem solving
+🎓 I'm Om Patel, a final year CSE student at Nirma University 🔭 I'm passionate about android development and problem solving 📫 How to reach me patelomkumar472@gmail.com
-- 🎓 I am currently pursuing my bachelor's degree in computer science
-- 📫 How to reach me patelomkumar472@gmail.com